nop33/si/src/content/custom-page/get-involved.md

   title: Donate
   intro:
     content: >-
-      We currently estimate our room for more funding to be around CHF2,000,000.
+      We currently estimate our room for more funding to be around CHF1,600,000.
       Any amount directly enables us to do more.
 [Check out our plans and strategy here.](/blog/tag/strategy/)

-      You can donate via EA Geneva until SI’s nonprofit status is legally recognized.
-This also makes your contribution tax-deductible in Switzerland.
+      You can make tax-deductible donations via EA Geneva until SI’s nonprofit status is legally recognized in Switzerland.
 Just indicate in Step 4 that your donation is for SI.
     button:
       text: Donate
       url: https://secure.squarespace.com/checkout/donate?donatePageId=5c003973c2241b0a1e7b9388